jalee4356/Project/Data_Analysis/basic_analysis/README.md

 - plt.subplots(figsize=()) : to determine the plot size
 - sns.heatmap(data, annot=True, cmap='RdYlBu_r') : to plot as a heatmap.
 With annot, we can show the data value in each cell.
 With cmap, we can mapping data values to color space.
 - .corr() : to compute correlation of columns in dataframe

+# Linear Regression

+Regression is a way to explain the relationship between a dependent variable(Y) and one or more explanatory variables(X).
+Hence, linear regression is a simple approach to predict based on a data that follows a linear trend and find the 'best fit line' that gives good value nearest to that point like in above plots.

+Scatterplot can be used to explore potential relationships between pairs of variables and correlation provides a measure of the linear association between pairs of variables, but it doesn't tell us about more complex relationships like if the relationship.
+However, through regression, We can predict the values of a response variable based on the values of the important predictors.
+Or, we can use regression models for optimization, to determine settings of factors to optimize a response.